smeup/ken/doc/development/widgets.md

 # ken widgets

-In this document you can find all about ken widgets
+In this document you can find all about ken widgets.

 ## null safety

-ken library is not null safety yet.
+The ken library does not support null safety yet.
 It will be converted soon.

-Be sure you declared a compatible sdk in your pubspec.yaml file:
+Make sure to declare a compatible sdk in your `pubspec.yaml` file:

     ...
     environment:
       sdk: ">=2.11.0 <3.0.0"
     ...

-Also disable the null-safity in the debug configuration:
+Also disable the null safety in the debug configuration:

     "args": [
         "--no-sound-null-safety"
     ]

 ## Icons

 Icons, in the ken library, are treated as numeric values.
 You can find further information about [IconData codes](https://api.flutter.dev/flutter/material/Icons-class.html#constants) in the flutter documentation

 ## Themes

-The style of ken widgets depend on [json_theme](https://pub.dev/packages/json_theme) library.
-You can specifdefine your custon style in a json file that must be placed in the folder /assets/jsons/themes/.
-The name must be declared in the folder /assets/jsons/config.json.
+The style of ken widgets depends on the [json_theme](https://pub.dev/packages/json_theme) library.
+You can define your custon style in a json file that must be placed in the folder `/assets/jsons/themes/` The name must be declared in the folder `/assets/jsons/config.json`

     {
         ..
         "theme": "app.json",
         ..
     }

-If you don't declare a custom style, ken library will use its [internal theme file](https://github.com/smeup/ken/blob/develop/assets/jsons/themes/smeup_theme.json).
+If you don't declare a custom style, the ken library will use its [internal theme file](https://github.com/smeup/ken/blob/develop/assets/jsons/themes/smeup_theme.json).

 ## Widgets

 This section will list all ken widgets with their coresponding parameters and style's default.

 ### Structure of a widget

 Each ken widget has two constructors:

 #### Static constructor

-Is the canonical Flutter constructor. it will received all parameters in the constructor.
+Is the canonical Flutter constructor.
+It receives all the parameters in the constructor.

             SmeupButton(
               data: 'Hi there',
             ),

 #### Dynamic constructor

-Is the constructor that allow you to add a widget a Smeupdynamic screen dynamically through a json file. in this case you won't send the parameter in the constructor but you define it in a json which represent the entire form.
+Is the constructor that lets you add a widget to a Smeupdynamic screen dynamically through a json file. in this case you won't send the parameter in the constructor but you will define it in a json which represents the entire form.
 The form is divided in sections.

-The section has the following orientations: row and column.
+A section has the following orientations: row and column.
 Each section might contains only one component (widget) except when you have to define a TabBar.
 In this case, each component represent a Tab.

       {
         "loaded": true,